Featured picture of post "Six Examples of Interactive Maps"

 Curators at the Middlebury College Museum of Art in Vermont, Sarah Laursen and Sarah Briggs, developed Vermont Art Online in direct response to the COVID-19 crisis.
 Vermont Art Online is a resource for teachers and families that offers virtual 3D tours of temporarily closed museums and galleries throughout the state of Vermont.
 Their map using a state map as the initial map design includes an informative legend image tag.

 As well as benefiting museum visitors, the site also helps to promote art institutions’ visibility by increasing their website traffic.
 As curators and educators with digital media backgrounds, they used their skills and local connections to empower fellow curators.
-For more information, the full case study is here.

 5. Experiential interactive maps with sound effects: Halloween tour by Europa-Park